baoboa/pyqt5/doc/html/_sources/installation.txt

     you use this option then the :envvar:`PYTHONPATH` environment variable must include ``<DIR>``.

+.. cmdoption:: --disable <MODULE>

+    .. versionadded:: 5.5.1

+    Normally all PyQt5 modules are enabled and are built if the corresponding Qt library can be found.
+This option will suppress the check for ``<MODULE>>``.
+The option may be specified any number of times.

 .. cmdoption:: --enable <MODULE>

     Normally all PyQt5 modules are enabled and are built if the corresponding